 Getting a library card can be a special moment for kids.
 It is something that belongs just to

 them and it opens up a whole new world.
 But with that library card comes great responsibility.
-Kids can check out books and movies with their library card, but those books and movies come with due dates.
+Kids can check out books and movies with their library cards, but those books and movies come with due dates.
 If a book is returned late or damaged, it results in a fine.
 This makes a library card a great tool for teaching responsibility and accountability.

 When kids check out books, they must make sure they keep them safe and that they turn them in on time.
 If they end up with a lost book or a fine, they learn how to be accountable for their actions.
 Parents can have kids pay the fine out of their allowance or work off the fine by doing chores around the house.
 Doing so will help kids learn a lesson they can transfer to many other areas in life.